openai/universe/doc/protocols.rst

   mouse inputs over VNC as well.

 - A rewarder port (15900 by default).
-The rewarder protocol is a bi-directional JSON protocol run over WebSockets.
+The rewarder protocol is a bi-directional JSON protocol runs over WebSockets.
 The rewarder channel provides more than just a reward signal; in addition, it allows the agent to submit control commands (such as to indicating which of the available environments should be active for a given runtime) and